Gloucester Rugby: Kits

 The shirt was designed by Ed and his family, and contains touches such as '4Dad' above the club logo, while the classic cherries of the 'Cherry & Whites' also appear on the bottom of the shirt.
 The Slater Cup trophy is on the left sleeve, while a portrait of Ed appears on the right.
-The classic Gloucester Rugby red remains as the core colour of the new strip, with the number 4, Ed’s position, placed on the front.
+The classic Gloucester Rugby red remains as the core colour of the new strip, with the number 4, Ed's position, placed on the front.
+It was used in Slater Cup fixtures for two seasons.

 Nickname

 Gloucester are referred to by fans and media alike as the Cherry and Whites, a reference to the club's colours.
 Although this is not an official nickname, the club themselves regularly use the nickname in marketing and community messaging, as well as the players through social media.
 In the early 2010s, the club released an official fan shirt with imagery of cherries and the city's Cathedral on.
 The history of this nickname being used can be traced to local media references in the 1920s, when the nickname the "Red and Whites" was used, before evolving into the now familiar "Cherry and Whites" nickname during the 1950s/60s.

 In 2005, the club decided to abandon its "Cherry and Whites" nickname and changed themselves to Lions instead but no official change was made during the year.

 Another unofficial nickname for the club was "The Elver Eaters', although that name is a distant memory mused over by the club's oldest and longest supporters.